opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   gets launched but after the container environment and main process has been created.

+**--poststart-env**=[]
+  Set environment variables for commands in poststart hooks, format is CMD:ENV. e.g. --poststart-env=/bin/test:key=value This option can be specified multiple times.
+When same CMD specified over once, the last one make sense.

 **--poststart-timeout**=[]
   Set timeout for commands in poststart hooks, format is CMD:TIMEOUT. e.g. --poststart-timeout=/bin/test:5 This option can be specified multiple times.
 When same CMD specified over once, the last one make sense.